Recurrent SMS Training Expenses Outweigh Benefits?

 Luckily, most employees don't need advanced SMS training courses and can learn by using online materials.
 Smaller companies can satisfy SMS training requirements by regularly reading aviation safety articles.
 Even larger companies should encourage all employees to read educational safety articles relating to the aviation industry.

-For example, department heads and executive will benefit from particular topics, such as:
+For example, department heads and executives will benefit from particular topics, such as:

 - Safety performance monitoring;